mauriciopoppe/eulerian-trail/README.md

   for each vertex for each vertex the difference between its incoming degrees and outgoing degrees is 0 except for 2 vertices whose difference is −1 (start) and +1 (end)
 - the trail found doesn't contain all the edges provided in the input

+**returns** {Array}

+The eulerian trail from a valid start vertex, each pair of contiguous elements in the output denotes an edge

 ## License